GarrettLab/INApreliminary/README.md

 library(INApreliminary)

-### A general reference for impact network analysis is
+### General references for impact network analysis are

+Garrett, K. A. 2021.
+User guide to impact network analysis (INA).
+CGIAR Research Program on Roots, Tubers and Bananas (RTB).
+RTB User Guide.
+No. 2021-4.
+Lima, Peru. https://cgspace.cgiar.org/handle/10568/111326

-Garrett, K. A. 2020.
-Impact network analysis and the INA R package: Decision support for regional management interventions. bioRxiv 2020.11.08.373621. https://www.biorxiv.org/content/10.1101/2020.11.08.373621v1
+Garrett, K. A. 2021.
+Impact network analysis and the INA R package: Decision support for regional management interventions.
+Methods in Ecology and Evolution, in press.
+(Preprint version available at bioRxiv 2020.11.08.373621. https://www.biorxiv.org/content/10.1101/2020.11.08.373621v1)

 ### An example of application of the functions in this preliminary version is